San Francisco Municipal Transportation Agency (SFMTA

 BART owns and operates a wireless network that supplies cell phone service to riders underground.

 BART does not run 24-hours per day.

-MUNI covers 47 square miles of the Bay area with seven light rail lines, historic streetcars, three cable car lines and 63 bus routes.
+MUNI covers 49 square miles of the Bay area with 75 bus, light rail, trolley, streetcar and cable car lines.

-1912 - San Francisco Municipal Railway system MUNI is established, it is one of the oldest transit systems in the world.
-This is the local public transportation system before BART.
+1912 - The San Francisco Municipal Railway system (MUNI) is established.
+It is one of the oldest transit systems in the world.

-June 19, 1964 - Groundbreaking ceremony, with President Lyndon B. Johnson presiding, on the 4.4 mile test track between Concord and Walnut Creek.
+June 19, 1964 - President Lyndon B. Johnson presides over the groundbreaking ceremony of the 4.4-mile test track between Concord and Walnut Creek.

 November 1966-August 1969 - Construction of the Transbay Tube on the bottom of San Francisco Bay.
 The final cost of the tube is $180 million.

-September 11, 1972 - The system opens to the public from Oakland to Fremont.
+September 11, 1972 - The system opens to the public from Freemont to Oakland.

 September 16, 1974 - Transbay Tube opens to the public.